Increase in Demand for Extra 0.5 BHK in Under-Construction Residential Projects - www.lokmattimes.com

 Increase in Demand for Extra 0.5 BHK in Under-Construction Residential Projects

+New Gurugram in demand – M3M, DLF, Godrej projects in-line with Gen-Z and millennials generation.
+Gurugram (India), January 1: ...

+New Gurugram in demand – M3M, DLF, Godrej projects in-line with Gen-Z and millennials generation.

-Gurugram (Haryana) [India], December 30: The stupendous increase in demand in realty-sector can be confidently attributed to the Indian middle class, Gen-Z, and the millennials.
+Gurugram (India), January 1: The stupendous increase in demand in realty-sector can be confidently attributed to the Indian middle class, Gen-Z, and the millennials.
 The home-buyers are no more looking to buy traditional accommodation, they want an additional space of 0.5 BHK to use as office-space, study room or children's room.
-As much as 70-80 per cent of customers looking for that extra space in flats, particularly after post-Covid era.
+As much as 70-80% of customers looking for that extra space in flats, particularly after post-Covid era.
 Reports also suggest that the concentration of jobs in A-class metros has raised demand for lofts also.

 The developers like M3M, DLF, Godrej etc are aggressively meeting such demands by adding additional 0.5 BHK accommodation in their units.
 Most of the residential projects by M3M already have extra 0.5 BHK.
 Other developers like Omaxe, Vatika, Adani, Bharti real-estate and Tata Housing have also lined-up multiple projects in Gurugram.